JKatzwinkel/dotfiles/arch_beginners_guide.md

-		sudo pacman -Scc		# Clean cache - delete all the package files in the cache pacman -Ql		# List all files installed by a given package pacman -Qo		# Show package(s) owning the specified file(s) pacman -D --asexp	# Mark one or more installed packages as explicitly installed pacman -D --asdep	# Mark one or more installed packages as non explicitly installed
+		sudo pacman -Scc		# Clean cache - delete all the package files in the cache pacman -Ql		# List all files installed by a given package pacman -Qo		# Show package(s) owning the specified file(s) pacman -Qqo		# same but with more concise output pacman -D --asexp	# Mark one or more installed packages as explicitly installed pacman -D --asdep	# Mark one or more installed packages as non explicitly installed pacman -Qqettm # package list without version numbers, only explicitly installed not required directly by other package and from AUR pacman -Qqettn # same but native instead foreign (AUR)

 (from [arch wiki](https://wiki.archlinux.org/index.php/Pacman_tips))